 Paul Kingsnorth is an award-winning novelist, poet and essayist.
 He has published seven books, taking in fiction, non-fiction and poetry, with a wide array of publishers.
 He has won, or been nominated for, ten different prizes for his fiction, poetry and essays, ranging from the Man Booker Prize to the Wenlock Prize for Poetry.
 He has taught on writing courses, mentored writers and lectured on writing for – amongst others – the Arvon Foundation, the Faber Academy, the Professional Writing Academy, Schumacher College, the Westcountry School of Myth and Story, and Falmouth University, and has run writing and story courses in places as varied as the wilds of Dartmoor and the heart of New York City.
 From 2009 until 2017 he was co-founder and co-director of the Dark Mountain Project, a global network of writers and artists in search of new stories for troubled times.

 Caroline Ross trained in art at Bournemouth College of Art and Design, Kingston University and finally Chelsea School of Art for her MA.
 Dismayed by the art scene which she was part of, from 1997-2015 she concentrated on drawing, making, learning earth skills, and researching ancient techniques and traditional art materials, particularly pre-Norman inks, tools and pigments.
 During this time and since she has taught life drawing, painting, materials and crafts widely to people of all ages.
 In 2017 she collaborated with Paul on an illustrated version of his novel The Wake.
 Eschewing modern plastics and disposable tools, she now makes all her materials by hand from raw materials which she forages and collects in the wild, whenever possible.
-Her latest commission is ten original illustrations for the new Dark Mountain book Sanctum.
+Her latest commission is the cover art for the 13th Dark Mountain collection.